-A measurable learning objective is a statement that clearly and precisely describes what the student intern intends to accomplish during the internship.
+A measurable learning objective is a statement that clearly and precisely describes what it is that the student intern intends to accomplish during the internship.
 Each learning objective involves new learning, expanded growth or improvement on the job, and benefits both the student intern and the workplace.